No products in the cart.

 I have now completed some cool stuff and if you look at the pics on the right, you will of course see what has been going on in my garage.

-The Gauges i took apart and replicated the dashboard of his Chopper, he will be surprised when he claps his eyes on this set up but wanted to trick this out a little for him, just to remind him of his Seahawk.
+The Gauges I took apart and replicated the dashboard of his Sea Hawk helicopter, he will be surprised when he claps his eyes on this set up but wanted to trick this out a little for him, just to remind him of his HS6.

 Also I have just painted the oil tank and gloss black and fitted that and now I needed to try and come up with a cool set up for his side covers.